 While it may be tricky to find truly cheap designer bags (depending on what your definition of cheap may be), it is certainly possible to choose a top designer bag that you can use for many, many years.

 Do you need a designer handbag?

 That’s a relevant question and the short answer is no. Of course not.
 There are plenty of cheaper bags that will do the job just fine.
-Shops like Zara often have very stylish bags for a fraction of the price of a designer handbag.
+Shops like COS or Marks and Spencer often have very stylish bags for a fraction of the price of a designer handbag.